-There’s a lot to think about when you’re setting out to buy a car, but have you ever thought about whether you need auto insurance to buy a car or if that’s one of those things you put off and get around to sorting out afterward?
+There’s a lot to think about when you’re setting out to buy a car, but have you ever thought about whether you need auto insurance to be able to buy a car?

 Of course, that’s not the end of the story by any means, so here I’m going to cover the main things you have to consider when it comes to buying a car and the potential auto insurance implications you need to know about.